 What’s the deal with everyone being mean to us, anyway?

 I believe that it is, unfortunately, human nature to create difference and to other.
 We’ve gone through really traumatic histories of racism, homophobia, and anti-Semitism, so those isms are now taboo—they aren’t often spoken about or discussed in a comfortable manner.
 They may be considered hate crimes now.

 So we’re just digging deeper into the barrel of ways to be horrible to each other.

-We have discriminated on the basis of skin colour, religion, culture and sexual preference.
+We have discriminated on the basis of skin color, religion, culture, and sexual preference.
 So what's left?
-Hair colour.
-Gingers are the only group in the history of the world that have been discriminated on the basis of hair colour.
+Hair color.
+Gingers are the only group in the history of the world that have been discriminated on the basis of hair color.
 Gingerism is almost the last acceptable form of prejudice.
-However, hair colour, like skin colour, is a genetic and pigment-based manifestation.
-Both seem a ridiculous basis to “other” – be it to create superiority or inferiority.
+However, hair color, like skin color, is a genetic and pigment-based manifestation.
+Both seem a ridiculous basis to other—be it to create superiority or inferiority.
 Are you worried about the possibility of a ginger genocide?

-I am not saying that the prejudice gingers experience can be equated to those histories that have ended in unequal rights, apartheid and even genocide.
-Again, hair and the colour “red” become placeholders to deal with these real and prevalent notions.
-Ok, I’m not offended any more.
+I am not saying that the prejudice gingers experience can be equated to those histories that have ended in unequal rights, apartheid, and even genocide.
+Again, hair and the color red become placeholders to deal with these real and prevalent notions.
+OK, I’m not offended any more.
 Thanks, Anthea!

 Follow Monica on Twitter: @monicaheisey